dataset-ninja/pcb-defect/ABSTRACT.md

 | Spurious Copper   | 116              | 503               |
 | **Total**         | **693**          | **2953**           |

-Also you can check **Augmented PCB Defect** [available on DatasetNinja](https://datasetninja.com/augmented-pcb-defect) based on this dataset.
+Also, you can check the **Augmented PCB Defect** [available on DatasetNinja](https://datasetninja.com/augmented-pcb-defect) based on this dataset.